Ogundele-Abimbolu/LITA-Capstone-Project/README.md

 Initial data exploration and calculations were performed in Excel.
 Key steps included:

 * ### Pivot Tables:
-     * Created pivot tabled to display:
+     * Created a pivot table to display:
        * Total Sales by Product: To identify high-performing products.
        * Sales by Region: To determine regional demand.
        * Monthly Sales Trends: To identify seasonality in sales.